surfer-rfid/surfer-rfid.github.io/index.md

 Within a given application, however, programming permits:

 - Over-the-air feature and bug updates to hardware.
-- Easy, real-time, experimentation with novel system modifications.
+- Easy, real-time experimentation with novel system modifications.

 In the case of S.U.R.F.E.R., the flexible nature permits customized implementations of RFID protocols for industrial or academic research.
 Multi-$1000 software-defined